SunBible-dev/SunBible/README.md

 I never dreamed that it would become what it is today.
 A beautiful way to read, study and memorize the Bible.
 Of course it still needs a lot of work.

+# File Stucture of this repository

+- The appx and build folders contain files to build my app for desktop.
+- The docs folder contains all the html, css, and js that makes the SunBible website.